Multiple Facts and Shared Dimensions

 attribute), at the granularity of a user (since the calculated attribute is part of the user entity).
 See also how metrics behave in calculated attributes. -

-Build a reusable metric in
+Build a metric in

 visits